gpbl/react-day-picker/website/docs/basics/localization.md

 ## Switching to ISO week dates

-Weeks and week days are calculated according to the locale.
-To use ISO week dates instead, use the `ISOWeek` prop.
-See also https://en.wikipedia.org/wiki/ISO_week_date.
+By default, week numbers and week days follow the DayPicker's locale.
+Use the `ISOWeek` prop to switch to [ISO week dates](https://en.wikipedia.org/wiki/ISO_week_date).

 ```include-example
 week-iso